dreambo/Umidigi-/README.md

 ![Umidigi Devices](https://www.umidigi.com/new/Images/f1play/black.jpg "Umidigi F1-Play in black")

-This branches repository is for building TWRP.
+#### This branches repository is for building TWRP and to make known the Kernel and others details.

 ### Thanks to:
  * CyanogenMod team